allertbijleveld/tools4watlas/README.md

 - Animate movement data
 - Residency patch analysis

+Other to do’s:

+- Background map data of the whole Wadden Sea
+- Choose nice example data

 ### **Acknowledgments**

 Many people and organisations are involved in hosting the WATLAS